What is Instructional Design?

-The programs are delivered online, meaning you can complete them wherever you are at any time.
+The program is delivered online, meaning you can complete them wherever you are at any time.

 Practice as you learn.

-During your training, you will go through the instructional design process step-by-step to develop your very own program!
+During the course, you will go through the instructional design process step-by-step to develop your very own program!

 We support you throughout.